Sunday, March 11, 2012

 From the anti-nuclear scare - 48-68 (depending on whether you count 26 who died much later because of electricity shortages)

 overreaction to a problem can be worse than the original problem.
 For example, it was reported that 45 patients died after the botched and hurried evacuation of a hospital in the Fukushima prefecture, and this was not the only such case.
-One centenarian committed suicide rather than be forced from his home in the exclusion zone.
+One centenarian committed suicide rather than be forced from his home in the exclusion zone.21,000 app on the less newsworthy event of the tsunami itself.

 Most of Japan’s nuclear-power plants were shut down for testing after the accident or kept offline after maintenance for longer than expected.
 A country with hot summers like Japan has become reliant on air conditioning.
 With power supplies reduced, more people seemed to be affected by heatstroke.
 In July, it was reported that 26 people had died from heatstroke in the spring and early summer, compared to six people the year before.
 These may not all have been down to the problems caused by the nuclear shutdown, but it can’t have helped that people were being constantly nagged to reduce their power usage.
 Ironically, two workers at the plant, wearing very heavy protective suits to protect them against the radiation, died from heatstroke.